SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 db.Dataset.createIndex( { "$**": "text" } )
 ```

-Note: If the index is not created as above, catanie e2e test fails.
+Note: If the index is not created as above, frontend e2e test fails.

 ### API Server